hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

   an existing instance.
 For DIRECT_PEERING mode value must be a CIDR range of size /28, or "auto".
 For PRIVATE_SERVICE_ACCESS mode value must be the name of an allocated address range associated with the private service access connection, or "auto".

+* `customer_managed_key` -
+  (Optional)
+  Optional.
+The KMS key reference that you want to use to encrypt the data at rest for this Redis instance.
+If this is provided, CMEK is enabled.

 * `region` -
   (Optional)